 The Grand Challenges Faculty Fellows are a cadre of faculty from all over campus who have coffee, lunch, and dinner with students.
 You can sign up to meet them and spend the semester getting to know them.

-Unfortunately, no. Honors and Grand Challenges require participating students to live in different residence halls, so students are not able to do both.
+Unfortunately, no. All living learning communities require participating students to live in different residence halls, so students are not able to do multiple LLCs.

 Students pay $400 per semester in Grand Challenges.